iyifr/iyi/src/content/blog/Should you do open source.md

 github or local computer.

 Also, I must say..
 It's now possible to get rewarded financially for your open source work..
-There's dozens of platforms addressing this gaping hole.
+There's dozens of platforms addressing this need.
 Which is amazing.
-But I wouldn't bet on it.
+But I wouldn't bet on that, alone.
 And i wouldn't also get into open source for financial rewards.

 Becoming a cracked programmer is a fantastic reason to get into open source.

-Cracked just means being highly competent or skilled.
+> Cracked - being highly competent or skilled.

 I'll talk more about becoming cracked through open source later.